-Students will be guided in supplementing the thesis bibliography begun in ED601, organizing the resources for thesis writing and work with the instructor/advisor to meet a series of writing and review deadlines through the course of the semester.
+Students will be guided in supplementing the thesis bibliography begun in ED6O1, organizing the resources for thesis writing and work with the instructor/advisor to meet a series of writing and review deadlines through the course of the semester.
 Significant attention will be provided also to the process of viewing academic literature and theses through the lens of a biblical worldview.
+Candidates not finishing their Thesis by the end of the semester will be required to take one credit of Thesis work each semester until completed or withdrawing from the program.

-MASTER OF SCIENCE IN EDUCATION (M.ED.) - CURRICULUM AND INSTRUCTION
+MASTER OF SCIENCE IN EDUCATION (M.S.
+Ed.) - CURRICULUM AND INSTRUCTION